Entry requirements

 We don’t require any specific work experience to be eligible for our Scheme.
 However, any tangible examples of work experience (paid or unpaid) you can gain will be helpful at the interview stage.
 For example, you could volunteer at your local hospital.
 This would be a great way to get valuable experience and gain a better understanding of the challenges facing the NHS.

-GMTS is committed to equality of opportunity for all candidates applying the Scheme and is committed to employment practices, policies and procedures which ensure that no trainee, or potential trainee, receives less favourable treatment on the grounds of gender, race, colour, ethnic or national origin, sexual orientation, marital or civil partnership status, religion or belief, age, trade union membership, disability, offending background, domestic circumstances, social and employment status, HIV status, gender reassignment, political affiliation or any other personal characteristic.
+The NHS GMTS is committed to equality of opportunity for all candidates applying the Scheme and is committed to employment practices, policies and procedures which ensure that no trainee, or potential trainee, receives less favourable treatment on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion/belief, sex (gender) and sexual orientation.
 Diversity will be viewed positively and, in recognising that everyone is different, the unique contribution that each individual’s experience, knowledge and skills can make is valued equally.

 Eligibility FAQs